wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     (3) A copy of the policy direction must be presented to the House of Representatives within 10 working days after the date that it is given to the chief executive.

-    (4) This Act applies as if references to the Secretary were references to the chief executive of the agency.
+    (4) This Act applies as if references to WorkSafe were references to the chief executive of the agency.

     (5) In this section,---